NERSC/LibWrap/README.md

 bash static-object-generator.sh
 make
 ```
+** Please look at example_outlog and example_usrwrap to see sample user log file and sample techniqueto produce output to MODS

 * This step would create yourmodulename.so and yourmodule.a.
 You should now link the library to your application when executing for example LD\_PRELOAD=path/to/yourmodule.so:path/to/libgotcha.so ./myapp.
 See test/ for more examples.